 Al Ain American School was established in 2006.
 Its history has been "variable" to say the least, particularly in relation to the quality of education it has been perceived to offer by the Emirate of Abu Dhabi's Education Authority (ADEK) inspectors, who initially, in 2013 and 2014, rated the school "In need of significant improvement".

 Since this time, there has been a complete turnaround at the school.
 In the 2015-16 inspection round, the school was one of only two to move from the lowest rating band to be rated a Good school.
 In the 2017-18 inspection round, the school was rated Very Good, only one step away from the top Outstanding rating.
+However, the subsequent inspection which took place in 2021-22 following the disruption caused by the Covid 19 pandemic, downgraded the school to Good.

 Unfortunately, whilst much has clearly improved at Al Ain American School, what has not is the school's website, which does not work for the most part, and is certainly not informative.
 Most information appears to come through the school's Facebook page.
 Add to that the fact that the school does not appear to have its own email address (it uses one hosted by ADEK), and getting in touch is also something of a challenge.